Hel1ish/Kite/README.md

 We welcome contributions from the community.
 Feel free to open issues, create pull requests, and help make Kite even better!

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Eclipse Public License - v 2.0.
+See the LICENSE file for details.

 ### Contact
 If you have any questions or need assistance with Kite, you can contact the project maintainer at hellishisking@gmail.com!